 The Board ensures they have a sufficient understanding of cyber risk to enable them to manage any potential unauthorised access into systems and identifying passwords or deleting data.
-The themselves up to date on the risks through attending professional seminars on the topic, following good password practices and vigilance to any suspicious links or attachments.
+The Board discusses cyber risks at the quarterly board meeting and also ensures they are continuing to keep themselves up to date on the risks through attending professional seminars on the topic, following good password practices and vigilance to any suspicious links or attachments.
 The Group is exposed to the cyber risks of its third-party service providers.
 The Audit Committee received the internal controls reports of the relevant service providers, where available and was able to satisfy itself that adequate controls and procedures were in place to limit the impact to the Group's operations.